Hexagonal Circular 3-Webs with Reducible Polar Curves of Degree Three: Polar curve splits into conic and straight line

-If the hyperbolic line does not contain the point where the polar conic plane touches the Darboux quadric then we sent this point to $(0,0,-1)$ and the polar line to $Y=Z=0$.
-In the affine coordinates on the plane $z=-1$, the conics $c_r$ have equations
+$\bullet$ {\it Polar conic plane tangent to Darboux quadric, hyperbolic pencil}.
+If the hyperbolic line does not contain the point where the polar conic plane touches the Darboux quadric, then we sent this point to $(0,0,-1)$ and the polar line to $Y=Z=0$.
+In the affine coordinates on the plane~${z=-1}$, the conics $c_r$ have equations $(x - r)^2 + \bigl(1-r^2\bigr)y^2 + 1-r^2=0$.
+If the polar conic coincides with one of $c_r$, then the web curvature